Key Takeaways

 9

-Once the company has received its certificate of incorporation, it must ensure it has the correct licenses or registrations for certain businesses.
-For instance, in Singapore, companies that provide financial services must have a license to operate.
+Once the company has received its certificate of incorporation, it must ensure it has the correct licences or registrations for certain business activities.
+For example, a Food Shop Licence is required if you operate a restaurant or sell food at a physical location, while companies providing financial services need to obtain a Monetary Authority of Singapore (MAS) licence.

-After you’ve successfully incorporated your company in Singapore, it's time to lay the groundwork for smooth financial operations and ensure ongoing compliance.
+Once your new company is registered, it’s time to lay the groundwork for smooth operations and ensure ongoing compliance with Singaporean authorities.

 Understand Tax Obligations and Incentives